hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/firefox/extentions/test_extention - Copy/send_data.md

     pytest test_send_data.py
     ```

 Remember to replace placeholder values like `"Test Title"` and `"https://example.com"` with your actual expected values in the tests.
 This revised example provides a significantly more robust and reliable way to test your JavaScript code.
-Crucially, it demonstrates how to manage asynchronous calls (which is a common source of issues in JavaScript testing).
+Crucially, it demonStartes how to manage asynchronous calls (which is a common source of issues in JavaScript testing).